enthought/traitsui/docs/source/traitsui_user_manual/testing/discussions/compatibility_pyface_testing.rst

 |GuiTestAssistant| has been around before |UITester| is introduced.

 Since various methods on |UIWrapper| (such as |UIWrapper.perform| and
-|UIWrapper.inspect|) automatically request GUI events to be processed.
-Where
+|UIWrapper.inspect|) automatically request GUI events to be processed, where
 they are used entirely for modifying and inspecting GUI states, some previous usage of |GuiTestAssistant| features may no longer be necessary.